nidhi0606/VyaPyaarAI/README.md

 --------------------------------------------------------------------------------------------------------------

-⚠️ Note on Initial Delay
+Lession learned:
-You may notice a short delay (5–15 seconds) when logging in for the first time after inactivity.
+Initial Delay : short delay when logging in for the first time after inactivity.
-This happens because the server is hosted on a free-tier platform and goes to sleep when idle.
-It takes a few seconds to wake up (cold start).
-After that, performance is fast.

-⚠️ Note on Scraping Feature in Deployment
+Note on Scraping Feature in Deployment
 The product price scraping feature showcased in our demo video is fully functional when running the project locally.
 It uses Playwright-based scraping combined with live competitor analysis from platforms like Meesho.

 However, in the deployed version, this scraping functionality is disabled due to the following reasons: